avkliskova/sverona.github.io/content/blog/project-euler.md

 ---
 title: Project Euler 1-100 in 49 hours
+description: The things I do for my inner child.
 date: 2021-01-20
 completion_status: complete
 epistemic_status: confident
+tags: [code, fun, challenge, project-euler, 2021]
 ---

 [Project Euler](https://projecteuler.net) is how I taught myself Python in high school, and so I find it incredibly nostalgic.
 It took 13-year-old me a lot of Googling and a few months to get through the first 100 problems.